pidoxy/Pidoxy/README.md

 ## <u>How to Contact Me</u>

-I am also available and open to contacted on major social media channels and mails.
+I am also available and open to contact on major social media channels and emails.

 - Gmail: [Pidoxy's Mail](mailto:eemmanuel.idoko@gmail.com)
 - Twitter: [Pidoxy](https://twitter.com/pidoxy_)